Dresel/MethodCache/README.md

     Loading from cache.
     ...

+If you do not like this behaviour (e.g. if lots of messages slow down the application), add SkipDebugOutput="false" to ModuleWeavers.xml.

 ### Enable Weaving Build Messages

 Be default, only warnings like a missing Cache Getter are shown in the build log.
 To enable detailed information, modify the following line in Fody.targets